databrickslabs/discoverx/README.md

 Check out the [scan parameters](#scan-parameters).

-The result is a dataset with a `frequency` column, which defines the fraction of matched records against the total records scanned for each rule.
+The result is a dataset with a `score` column, which defines the fraction of matched records against the total records scanned for each rule.

 ## Publish the classificaiton